osmlab/atlas/pyatlas/README.md

 #### Spatial queries
 `pyatlas` supports some simple spatial queries over its feature space.
-The queries use the geometry primitives provided by the `geometry` module, but convert to [Shapely](https://github.com/Toblerity/Shapely) primitives under the hood to make queries into a native [libgeos](https://github.com/OSGeo/geos) backed RTree.
+The queries use the geometry primitives provided by the `geometry` module, but convert to [Shapely](https://github.com/Toblerity/Shapely) primitives under the hood to make queries into a native [libgeos-backed](https://github.com/OSGeo/geos) RTree.
 Below are some examples of spatial queries the `Atlas` supports: